zupo/peps/pep-0xxx.rst

   the SAN field are acceptable.
 This would break the union between SNI and cert validation, which may be a good thing (you can't SNI an IP address, but you can validate a cert with one if you want).
-* It's annoying that there's no type signature for fileobj.
-Do I really have to define one as part of this PEP?
-Otherwise, how do I define the types of the arguments to ``wrap_buffers``?
 * Do we need ways to control hostname validation?
 * Do we need to support getpeercert?
 Should we always return DER instead of the weird semi-structured thing?